AnaBoca/AnaBoca/README.md

 ### FRONT-END DEVELOPER && POET

-✍️ Background: I have a Masters of Fine Arts in Creative Writing with an emphasis in poetry and taught writing courses at the university level.<br />
+✍️ Background: I have a Masters of Fine Arts in creative writing with an emphasis in poetry and taught writing courses at the university level.<br />
 👩‍💻 2021 Goals: I want to competently use Angular, React, and Vue.
 I already know how to use React somewhat competently and am currently learning Angular.<br />
 🤪 Fun Fact: I am a home organization hobbyist.<br />